open-telemetry/opentelemetry-specification/specification/api-correlationcontext.md

 # Correlations API

+`CorrelationContext` is used to annotate telemetry, adding context and information to metrics, traces, and logs.
-`CorrelationContext` is an abstract data type represented by set of name/value pairs describing user defined properties.
-Each name in `CorrelationContext` is associated with exactly one value.
+It is an abstract data type represented by a set of name/value pairs describing user- defined properties.
+Each name in `CorrelationContext` MUST be associated with exactly one value.
-`CorrelationContext` is serialized using the [W3C Correlation Context](https://w3c.github.io/correlation-context/) specification and is used to annotate telemetry.
-Those values can be used to add dimension to the metric or additional context properties to logs and traces.
+`CorrelationContext` MUST be serialized according to the [W3C Correlation Context](https://w3c.github.io/correlation-context/) specification.

 ## Conflict Resolution

-If a new name/value pair is added and its name conflicts with an existing pair, then the new pair takes precedence.
-The value is replaced by the most recent value (regardless of it is locally generated or received from a remote peer).
+If a new name/value pair is added and its name is the same as an existing name, than the new pair MUST take precedence.
+The value is replaced with the added value (regardless if it is locally generated or received from a remote peer).
 Replacement is limited to a scope in which the conflict arises.
 When the scope is closed the original value prior to the conflict is restored.
 For example,

 ```